 Financial buyers don’t play in the lower-middle market because of size since it is essentially the same amount of work to do a $5M deal as it is to do a $500M deal.
 The other problem is that financial buyers are not operators and in the lower-middle market, many of the businesses lack a second layer of management which means that there is no one to run the business when the owner exits.

 Since there are no lenders in the lower-middle market space, almost all of Kane’s terms include 50-60% cash with a balance of a seller’s note and/or an earn-out.
 An owner’s note is a promise to pay a portion of the purchase price on the back end and an earn-out is a percentage payout contingent on performance over time.

 It is a seller’s market right now and buyers want to put their money to work, so with the help of investment bankers like Gary Kane, business owners are cashing out while the times are good.
-Just because a business is in the lower-middle market does not mean they have to forfeit quality advisory and Chimera is consistently proving the difference that it can make.
+Just because a business is in the lower-middle market does not mean they have to forfeit quality advisory.
+Chimera Strategies is consistently proving the difference that it can make.